-Lora Schlesinger Gallery is proud to present Mantras & Musings, Mark Steven Greenfield’s first solo exhibition with the gallery.
-The exhibition opens with an artist’s reception, Saturday September 9, from 5 – 7 pm and is on view through October 14, 2017.
+Lora Schlesinger Gallery is proud to present Idle, featuring a new series of paintings and drawings by Christopher Murphy.
+Idle is Murphy’s sixth solo exhibition with the gallery.
+The exhibition opens with an artist’s reception, Saturday October 21st from 5 – 7 pm, and is on view through November 25, 2017.

 Christopher Murphy’s Idle analyzes the dual nature of leisure and idleness, a duality which Franz Kafka identified as the “beginning of all vice, and the crown of all virtue.”
 Through photorealistic renderings of subjects in various states of leisure, Murphy questions when leisure, tranquil and meditative, transforms into idleness, empty and oblivious.